NFU calls on government to level playing field on imports

-Why are we asking for core standards on agri-food imports?
+Why we’re asking for core standards

+Our message builds on the support of more than one million people who signed our petition to protect domestic production standards in 2020.
 Both consumers and farmers are concerned that the high standards we adhere to are being undermined by goods imported from countries that do not meet those same core standards.

 Introducing a set of statutory core production standards would ensure these are met by both domestically produced and imported food sold in the UK.